coq-community/lemma-overloading/README.md

 [gitter-shield]: https://img.shields.io/badge/chat-on%20gitter-%23c1272d.svg
 [gitter-link]: https://gitter.im/coq-community/Lobby

-This project contains Hoare Type Theory libraries presented in the paper [How to make ad hoc proof automation less ad hoc][paper].
+This project contains Hoare Type Theory libraries presented in the paper [How to make ad hoc proof automation less ad hoc][paper] (DOI:`10.1017/S0956796813000051`).

 The project demonstrates a series of design patterns for programming with [canonical structures][manual] that enable one to carefully